-Source: CERN Aluminium smelting is an electricity-intensive process.
+Aluminium smelting is an electricity-intensive process.
 Aluminium smelters will often move to locations with cheap and stable electricity supplies, such as countries with lots of hydroelectric power.
 For example, 73% of Iceland's total power consumption in 2010 came from aluminium smelting.
-Aluminium costs around US\$ 1500/ tonne to produce.
+Aluminium sells on world markets for around US 1500/ tonne.